aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 * `dockerd` will be chosen by default for [Inferentia instanceTypes](https://aws.amazon.com/ec2/instance-types/inf1/).
 For all other instances `containerd` is the default.
 * You can only use `containerd` with the Bottlerocket AMI Family.

+### System Reserved Resources

+Karpenter will automatically configure the system reserved resource requests on the fly on your behalf.
+These requests are used to configure your node and to make scheduling decisions for your pods.
+If you have specific requirements or know that you will have additional capacity requirements, you can optionally override the `--system-reserved` configuration defaults with the `.spec.kubeletConfiguration.systemReserved` value.

+These values will be accounted for in scheduling and be passed through when your node is bootstrapped to the kubelet.

+For more information on the deafult `--system-reserved` configuration refer to the [Kubelet Docs](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#system-reserved)

 ## spec.limits.resources